Topics in Computational Social Science (TopiCSS)

 Required courses

-No formal prerequisites, but we expect students to have a basic understanding of statistics, probabilities, and machine learning
+No formal prerequisites, but we expect students to have a basic understanding of statistics and probabilities

 Resources